MAI Managed Volatility Fund

 - The Fund does not use leverage and has no embedded interest rate bets

-- Invest in a diversified basket of stocks with a dividend growth focus
+- Invest in a diversified portfolio of equity securities, with a focus on those paying dividends

-- Strategically sell fully collateralized call and put options averaging ≤9 weeks in duration
+- Strategically sell exchange listed call and put options averaging under 10 weeks in duration

 - Investors looking for an alternative strategy with low beta to equity markets